ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_asp_net8/how-to-1.md

 }
 ```

-This code uses constructor dependency injection to obtain a reference to the **TemperatureSensor** class instance.
-The temperatureSensor field stores the reference to the **TemperatureSensor** class as defined in the Program.cs file.
+This code uses constructor dependency injection to obtain a reference to the `TemperatureSensor` class instance.
+The temperatureSensor field stores the reference to the `TemperatureSensor` class as defined in the Program.cs file.

-Now, you can implement the **IoTController** method, which handles GET requests:
+Now, you can implement the `IoTController` method which handles GET requests:

 ```cs
 [HttpGet]